Dragjon/Chess-Ai-Training/README.md

 6. Run `cd [path of the unzipped files]`
 7. And run `python chess_ai.py`
 8. To play against a lower depth version, which I recommend, run `python chess_ai_lowerdepth.py`
+# Playing against other models
+1. Navigate into /scripts for normal depth or /scripts-for-lowerdepth for lowerdepth version
+2. Then edit *[NAME OF PLAYER].py* using notepad replacing `path_to_model = 'C:/Users/dragon/Documents/Chess-Ai-Training/latest_model/morphy'` with the actual file path you copied
+3. Remember to replace the backward slash (\\) with the forward slash (/)
+4. Go into the terminal
+5. Run `cd [path of the unzipped files]/scripts` or `cd [path of the unzipped files]/scripts-for lowerdepth`
+6. And run `python [NAME OF PLAYER].py`
 # Playing against the completed model using google colaboratory
 1. Sign in to google colaboratory with your google account in https://colab.research.google.com/
 2. Then access this colaboratory link https://colab.research.google.com/drive/1nxjoaTGyaluC8SDsb9VZEeLL5U3hXGP0?usp=sharing